DDG 1000 Zumwalt Class - Multimission Destroyer, United States of America

 In February 2011, General Dynamics Bath Iron Works received a contract to provide additional systems engineering services, which deal with detail design and construction of the Zumwalt (DDG 1000) class destroyer.

 In September 2011, General Dynamics Bath Iron Works received a $1.8bn fixed-price-incentive contract to build DDG 1001 and DDG 1002.
 The contract excludes the superstructure of DDG 1001 which is being built by Northrop Grumman's spun-off shipbuilding arm Huntington-Ingalls Industries.
-DDG 1001 is expected to be delivered in December 2015 and DDG 1002 in February 2018.

-Northrop Grumman has completed DDG 1000 system design and 11 engineering development models (EDM) and the system-wide critical design review was successfully completed in September 2005.
+Northrop Grumman completed DDG 1000 system design and 11 engineering development models (EDM) and the system-wide critical design review was successfully completed in September 2005.
 The EDMs include: advanced gun system, integrated power system, composite deckhouse, peripheral vertical launch system, integrated sonar system (with advanced towed array and high-frequency active sonar) and dual band radar suite.
-A decommissioned Spruance Class destroyer (USS Arthur W Radford) will serve as the test platform for the DDG 1000.
+A decommissioned Spruance Class destroyer (USS Arthur W Radford) serves as the test platform for the DDG 1000.

-DDG 1000 replaces the DD 21 Zumwalt programme which was for a class of 32 multimission destroyers to replace Oliver Hazard Perry Class frigates (FFG 7) and Spruance class destroyers (DD 963) from 2012.
+DDG 1000 replaces the DD 21 Zumwalt programme, which was for a class of 32 multi-mission destroyers to replace Oliver Hazard Perry Class frigates (FFG 7) and Spruance class destroyers (DD 963) from 2012.

 Unlike previous classes of destroyer, which were primarily to counter deep-water threats, the DD 21's primary mission would be to provide land attack support for ground forces and carry out traditional destroyer missions of anti-air, anti-surface and undersea warfare.